The Outdoor School

 LEADERSHIP PROGRAM

 The Outdoor School Leadership Program customizes your trip based on your groups’ specific needs.
-Below is a list of sessions your group can select to be a part of your trip.
-Final selection of sessions will be conducted in coordination with your group and our staff.
+Below is a list of activities your group can select to be a part of your trip.
+Final selection of activities will be conducted in coordination with your group and our staff.

 List of Courses